1816

 1839

-The family moved to Sandusky Plains, Ohio which was located in the Western Reserve
+The family moved to Sandusky Plains, in Ohio, part of the Western Reserve.
+During this time, Pardee

-Pardee taught school and committed himself to memorizing the New Testament while he herded sheep
+taught school and dedicated himself to memorizing the New Testament while tending sheep.

 1844